Open Access Discounts and Agreements

 Open Access Agreements

 Under these agreements, all article processing charges (APCs) are covered by the University Library.
-In most cases, the Corresponding Author on a paper must be affiliated with Iowa State University at the time the paper is submitted to benefit from the agreement.

 |American Physiological Society (APS)1||ISU Corresponding Author||All APS Digital Library titles|